awsdocs/amazon-chime-sdk-developer-guide/doc_source/build-server-app.md

 # Building a server application<a name="build-server-app"></a>

-The information in the following section explains how to build an Amazon Chime server application\.
+The information in the following section explains how to build an Amazon Chime SDK server application\.
 Each section provides example code as needed, and you can adapt that code to meet your needs\.

 **Topics**
 + [Creating IAM users or roles](create-iam-users-roles.md)